3dgeo-heidelberg/helios/README.md

 ### Standalone Installer

-You can also install HELOIOS++ via the standalone installers available for Windows, Linux and MacOS.
+You can also install HELIOS++ via the standalone installers available for Windows, Linux and MacOS.
 They will not only install HELIOS++ but also add shortcuts for a) a H++ terminal session and b) a H++ Jupyter session.

 Download the correct installer for your operating system from the [release page](https://github.com/3dgeo-heidelberg/helios/releases) and run it (under Windows, this is a setup wizard, under Linux and MacOS, it is a shell script).